 About

 In the heart of the Sharon region, there is a unique and amazing arboretum, the only one of its kind in Israel.
-The arboretum, a botanical garden for trees, covers an area of 130 dunams and was founded in the 1950s by the Forest Research Department of the Israel Ministry of Agriculture.
+The arboretum, a botanical garden for trees, covers 130 dunams and was founded in the 1950s by the Forest Research Department of the Israel Ministry of Agriculture.
 The arboretum was a grove for the acclimatization of trees in Israel.
-Indeed, the foresters of the Ministry of Agriculture did their work, and they gathered more than 700 species of trees from all over the world and planted them in a grove with twenty-five sections, in accordance with the geographical regions from which the trees were collected.
+Indeed, the Ministry of Agriculture’s foresters did their work.
+They gathered more than 700 species of trees from all over the world and planted them in a grove with twenty-five sections by the geographical regions from which the trees were collected.
 The site was appropriately called Ilanot, which in Hebrew means trees.

 The arboretum flourished.
 Scientists checked the species in the grove for their level of suitability as forest species in Israel.
 The site served as a center for forestry research in Israel, and many important studies were implemented there regarding seed collection, tree pests, and other fields related to forestry.
-The great diversity of tree species in the Ilanot grove drew students from the Faculty of Agriculture in Rehovot as well as high school students, landscape architects, and nature lovers from Israel and abroad.
+The great diversity of tree species in the Ilanot grove drew students from the Faculty of Agriculture in Rehovot, high school students, landscape architects, and nature lovers from Israel and abroad.

 Note: unless stated otherwise, all quotes were taken from the official site.